 YEDI accepts 20 entrepreneurs per Global Start-Up mission.
 A committee comprised of industry experts and partners will be responsible for evaluating applications based on set criteria.

-In partnership with Canadina and Israeli institutions, participants will immerse themselves in Israel’s diverse and unique start-up ecosystem.
-Selected entrepreneurs will participate in an intensive, free two-week global entrepreneurship development program led by global business leaders and start-up founders.
-Throughout the program, entrepreneurs will meet with top leaders of Israel’s start-up ecosystem, visit global companies, unique start-ups; and meet with government officials responsible for the growth and development of SMEs.
+Selected entrepreneurs will participate in an intensive, two-week global entrepreneurship development program led by global business leaders and start-up founders.
+Throughout the program, entrepreneurs will meet with top leaders of the host country’s start-up ecosystem, visit global companies, unique start-ups; and meet with government officials responsible for the growth and development of SMEs.

-- Applicant is Canadian citizen or permanent resident between the ages of 18-29 with an incorporated business;
+- Applicant is Canadian citizen or permanent resident;

 - The applicant is looking to: